Ralo93/xAI_with_graphs/README.md

 **Gumbel-Softmax Estimator:**

-Used to facilitate discrete action selection by nodes while maintaining differentiability for backpropagation.
+- Used to transform the discrete action space for the nodes into a differentiable function for backpropagation.
-Approximates categorical sampling by introducing a continuous relaxation, enabling efficient training of the network.
-Ensures that the action network can learn cooperative behaviors in a stochastic yet differentiable manner.

 - **GAT** and **CoGNN** architectures demonstrate state of the art performance on homophilic and heterophilic datasets.
 - Both models can be adjusted to not only work on the task of node classification, but also link prediction and graph classification.